Cover-up costs Britain a ten year lead in developing SALi Technology

 compression tests, showed no tailing off in performance.

 Figure 3.
-This Chinese graph, (originally published as Figure 10 in reference 1) demonstrates that if the right materials are used, a SALi based suspension system makes a full recovery after each vibration.
+This Chinese graph, (originally published as Figure 10 in above.) demonstrates that if the right materials are used, a SALi based suspension system makes a full recovery after each vibration.

 A reminder about the bad Manchester research

 Instead of subjecting the SALi suspension system to a series of vibrations they simply dropped a heavy weight onto the suspension unit so that it was compressed once.
 Consequently the deterioration in performance caused by using poor materials did not show up.